'The Last of Us' release schedule: When is episode 2 coming to HBO Max? - ExBulletin

 ‘The Last of Us’ release schedule: When is episode 2 coming to HBO Max?

-The show adapts developer Naughty Dog’s legendary PlayStation video game series, with the nine-episode Season 1 focusing on the initial entry into the franchise.

-The show premiered on Sunday, attracting an audience of 4.7 million, with episodes coming every week until March 12.
+The show premiered on Sunday with episodes coming every week until March 12.

 The Last of Us release dates and times

-Here’s the full broadcast schedule for The Last of Us on HBO Max.
-We will adjust this if the company announces any changes or discontinuations.
+Here’s the full release schedule for The Last of Us on HBO Max, and we’ll adjust it if the company announces any changes or breaks.
 New episodes will arrive at 6:00 p.m.
 PT (9:00 p.m.
 ET), which you might remember as the timeslot House of the Dragon occupied last year.

 Episode 1: Available Now Episode 2: Sunday, January 22 Episode 3: Sunday, January 29 Episode 4: Sunday, February 5 Episode 5: Sunday, February 12 Episode 6: Sunday, February 19 Episode 7: Sunday, February 26 Episode 8: Sunday, March 5 Episode 9: Sunday, March 12 Where The Last of Us available outside the United States?

-The show drops globally at the same time, so there are times for multiple regions:
+The show falls globally at the same time, so there are times for multiple regions:

 Canada, Crave at 9:00 p.m.
 Sunday UK & Ireland: Sky Atlantic and Now at 2:00 a.m.
 Monday Australia: Binge and Foxtel at 1:00 p.m.
 AEDT Monday New Zealand: Neon at 3:00 p.m.
 Monday What is The Last of Us?

-Set in a world where an incredibly believable fungal brain infection turns most of the world’s population into violent cannibals, the games follow grumpy smuggler Joel and his optimistic teenage girlfriend Ellie as they travel across a crumbling United States. .
+Set in a world where a creepy and believable fungal brain infection has turned most of the world’s population into violent cannibals, the games follow grumpy smuggler Joel and his optimistic teenage girlfriend Ellie as they travel across the United States. in ruins.

 Mysterious teenager Ellie (left) could change the fate of the world in The Last of Us.